kaakashprdxn/TimerLogger/Readme.md

 2)Open Your Cloned Git Repo Folder on visual studio code

-3)Open the terminal on the clone folder and type npm --> to install project dependencies
+3)Open the terminal on the clone folder and type npm i --> to install project dependencies

 4)Then type cd ios on your terminal to go on ios folder of the repo